cadigatt/cadigatt.github.io/apps/mathsfacts.md

 - easy to play games with sliding tiles;
 - colourful and animated;
 - same app works on iPad and iPhone/iPod;
-- different games that focus on the Number Bonds, Facts Families, as well as adding and subtracting.
+- different games that focus on the Number Bonds, Facts Families, as well as adding and subtracting;
+- choose between number bonds up to 10 or up to 20.

 ### Games